Eric-Philippe/portfolio/README.md

 I wanted to put all my **creative** work in one place, and also make the process to **keep it up to date easier**.
 I also wanted to focus for once only and fully on the `Front-End` part of the website.

 I also tried as my best to make the website fast and light, so that it can be accessible to everyone, keeping every files under 1MB.

+I used [knip](https://github.com/webpro/knip) to remove unused files and node modules from the production build.

 ### Markdown Parser 📄